Introduction

 Before diving into the translation phases, it is essential to understand the key RNA molecules involved:

 - mRNA (messenger RNA): Carries genetic information from DNA and contains codons that specify the amino acid sequence.
+For a deeper understanding of how this information is processed, check out our article on Understanding DNA Transcription: A Comprehensive Guide.

 - tRNA (transfer RNA): Brings amino acids to ribosomes during protein synthesis, with each tRNA having an anticodon that pairs with the corresponding mRNA codon.